 Restoration of the appliance bays

-Once superceded, the building was used as a factory and offices by the south London business Kennedy's Sausages. whose building remains next door.
-It has been derelict for thirty years and although structurally sound it is in poor condition, with water ingress and dry rot.
+Once superseded, the building was used as a factory and offices by the south London business Kennedy's Sausages.
+Before its restoration it was derelict for thirty years and suffering significantly from water ingress and dry rot.

-The HOLT grant is helping the South London Gallery restore the fire station to become a contemporary arts centre and annexe to their main site, and house archives relating to the South London Gallery and the fire station.
-The first floor will house exhibition spaces and the top floor an artist's studio and education space.
-The appliance bay doors at the front of the building will be restored to their original design, while the carriage way will be restored as the main public entrance to the fire station.
+A grant from HOLT supported the South London Gallery's restoration of the fire station.
+It now acts as a contemporary arts centre and annexe to their main site, and houses archives relating to the South London Gallery and the fire station.
+The first floor is now an exhibition space and the top floor an artist's studio and education space.
+The appliance bay doors at the front of the building have been restored to their original design, while the carriage way has been restored to act as the main public entrance to the fire station.

-The new gallery will be an accessible and free venue encouraging people to engage in contemporary art and heritage.
-Programming will include a traineeship scheme for young people and a volunteering programme.
+The new gallery is an accessible and free venue encouraging people to engage in contemporary art and heritage.
+Programming includes a traineeship scheme for young people and a volunteering programme.